 It’s already 12 years ago when Nelly Furtado released her first album WHOA, NELLY!
 Twelve years people!
 Whoa…time flies.
 I was about 15 or 16 when I bought her album and I totally fell in love with it.
 Listening back to Whoa,Nelly! brought back so much memories from when I was a teenager but the album still feels as pure, rich and diverse as it was back then.
-Highlight of the album was of course her debut single:
+Highlight of the album was of course her debut single LIKE A BIRD.

 After Folklore Nelly came back with LOOSE, notorious for her collaboration with Timbaland, and an album that gave her multiple chart toppers.
 Nowadays, with the Gagas and Keshas of this world it takes a lot to shock people, but back in the day, I remember a whole press frenzy because the ‘Loose’ Nelly Furtado turned out too sexy for many people and she had to explain in many interviews why.
 Anno 2012, Nelly Furtado looks pretty much covered in clothes if you ask me. 😉

-Can’t forget this other collaboration with Timbaland & Justin Timberlake
+Can’t forget this other collaboration GIVE IT TO ME with Timbaland & Justin Timberlake.

 Untill a few weeks ago Nelly Furtado announced her 5th album THE SPIRIT INDESTRUCTIBLE.
 The first single of this album is BIG HOOPS, a classic Nelly Furtado track with lots of character which will probably appear on a gazillion remixes.
 (Dubstep, Moombahton, classic Ibiza house version, Chopped & Screwed you name it, 2012 has it.)